melsincostan/reqpile/README.md

 ## Running

-In the following commands, replace `$port` by the port you want the tool to listen on.
+In the following commands, replace `$port` by the port the tool should listen on.
 All of this assumes a linux host, as it is fully untested on any other OS (but should work the same)

 Running without keeping an artefact: